cape-ph/cape-cod/extra-doc/README.queuing.md

   handler may need to `sleep` or otherwise spin until a resource is available, costing money to wait.

+AWS provides a few different queuing options for different circumstances.
+For the most part we will be looking at `Simple Queue Service (SQS)` and `Simple Notification Service (SNS)`.
+In many cases these can be considered quite similar except for SQS is one publisher to one subscriber, where `SNS` is one publisher to many subscribers. `EventBridge` also exists, which is like a queuing system for AWS events.

 Some items to keep in mind in the following sections:

 - Putting messages in a queue can trigger a handler action.
 This action has a